 - FHA Loans take longer to process because of government requirements and all mandated repairs have to be completed before sales can be finalized

-Most of these disadvantages involve extra requirements or limits added to the process of the house.
+Most of these disadvantages involve extra requirements or limits added to the process of the house (see Pros and Cons of FHA Loans).
 Some of these might not be disadvantages depending on one’s personal situation, but they are extra steps to note.
 Since FHA mortgages are a government program, more care and consideration goes into the process, which may be better in some situations.